Skip to Main Content

 Go looking for corresponding terms for each part of your search question.
 Don't forget:

-And also think of the different forms:
+And also think of the different word forms:

 Correct your search terms along the way.
 If you do so from the very start, you will soon see which (new) terms produce the right results, and which terms don't.
 Repeat this method als long as it takes.